santiaghini/chatroom/README.md

 # chatroom

-Lightweight web app with chat functionality.
+React web app with chat rooms in real-time for friends!

 ## Functionalities
 - Custom names for sign up